takumif/shakashaka_solver/15418_report.md

 ##Results (final implementation)

 All tests are run on a Macbook Pro with a 2.7GHz dual-core Intel Core i5 processor.
 So there are 2 cores with 4 execution contexts on each machine.
 For each test, we timed the execution of the sequential and parallel functions separately, each time on a new opened browser.
+We spawned 10 threads more than the total execution contexts to attain some hyperthreading.

 ###Sequential (one thread)